appsquickly/typhoon/README.md

 #### JSON (. . . the f@#$*@* ????)

-Ummm, one of my vociferous critics on Twitter (a well-known individual), suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
+One of my vociferous critics on Twitter (a well-known individual), suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
 Ready? .
 . . ___"JSON!"___ . .
 I kid you not. . . .
 I guess the only thing I can say is that if you want to write a JSON extension for your own use, then